-- 19 Any person who wishes to become a member must complete an online application for membership; the application will then be reviewed by a Trustee. - 20 The board may, at its discretion, refuse to admit any person to membership.
+- Any person who wishes to become a member must complete an online application for membership - The board may, at its discretion, refuse to admit any person to membership.

 The board must notify each applicant promptly of its decision on whether or not to admit him/her to membership.